The Council and Executive Council

 Maggie Dagge is a Dramatherapist specialising in trauma informed DvT.
 Unique to this practice is the physical interaction between client and therapist towards a mutual journey to discover the anxieties that influence and impact on a person's life.
 Maggie works with adults and children in both school/institutional settings together with private practice.
 She also runs the Irish DvT practice group.
 Maggie, who has a background in professional theatre and venue management also uses DvT with performers, directors, teachers, therapists, social workers and trainers.

-Noémie is a qualified Dance Movement Psychotherapist, starting up her private practice (on social media under: Noemie Moving Souls. website building in process) in the North West of Ireland and able to take on clients in counties Donegal, Sligo, Leitrim and Fermanagh.
+Noémie is a qualified Dance Movement Psychotherapist, running her private practice Moving Souls (https://www.iacat.ie/member_txt/noemie.moving.souls) in the North West of Ireland across counties Donegal, Sligo, Leitrim and Fermanagh.
 Having had a broad range of experiences across multiple countries (France, England, Ireland), art forms (Music, Dance, fiber crafts) and languages (French, English, Movement), Noemie is committed to provide an empathetic, respectful and embodied space for clients of all ages, genders, backgrounds to explore whatever they need.
 Noemie is particularly interested in working with mental health, trauma, empowerment, relationships/attachment and motherhood.

 Council & PR & Marketing Sub-Committee